Interview With James Dooley

 Firstly, do it!
 I am a strong believer in following your dreams.
 Life is there to be lived, so if you are passionate about something you should work as hard as you can to make it happen.

-Secondary, my advice would be to start slowly.
-It can be an expensive a game so I would advise joining a syndicate like ours where you can control and limit your liability.
+Second, my advice would be to start slowly.
+It can be an expensive game so I would advise joining a syndicate like ours where you can control and limit your liability.
 We don't take many people in our syndicate as we think smaller syndicates offer better experiences.
 So with us, you can invest as little as 10% on a horse.
 This obviously reduces the financial risk but still keeps you involved.

 For for information or a one on one interview contact us today.
 We hope you have enjoyed finding out more about us and look forward to seeing you on the racecourse soon.